3/5/2025

 Dr. Liz Brooke’s white paper, “Understanding the Unique Instructional Needs of Emergent Bilinguals,” discusses how to support literacy development for students learning English.
 It highlights six general instructional strategies:

-- Provide explicit and intensive instruction in phonological awareness and phonics to develop decoding skills.
+Provide explicit and intensive instruction in phonological awareness and phonics to develop decoding skills

-- Offer speaking practice and vocabulary opportunities to Emergent Bilingual students.
+Offer speaking practice and vocabulary opportunities to Emergent Bilingual students

-- Use narrative and expository texts to practice comprehension strategies.
+Use narrative and expository texts to practice comprehension strategies

-- Expose students to print and new vocabulary regularly to increase reading fluency.
+Expose students to print and new vocabulary regularly to increase reading fluency

-- Structure independent reading with purposeful content.
+Structure independent reading with purposeful content

-- Give opportunities for academic discussion to develop verbal English skills.
+Give opportunities for academic discussion to develop verbal English skills

-Best practices like these are a way to promote equitable literacy instruction for all students, and as Emergent Bilinguals are a diverse group with unique instructional needs, instructional support and scaffolding should be personalized and adaptive.
+Best practices like these are a way to promote equitable literacy instruction for all students, and because Emergent Bilinguals are a diverse group with unique instructional needs, instructional support and scaffolding should be personalized and adaptive.

-Emergent Bilinguals: Three Learner Profiles
+Emergent Bilinguals: 3 Learner Profiles

-As Emergent Bilinguals come to the classroom with varying degrees of proficiency in oral language and literacy in both their native language and English, the following subgroups are by no means comprehensive.
-That said, they do highlight three common categories for Emergent Bilinguals that call for targeted instructional strategies and resources to support literacy in English.
+Emergent Bilinguals come to the classroom with varying degrees of proficiency in their native language and English, and the following subgroups are by no means comprehensive.
+However, they do highlight three common categories for Emergent Bilinguals that call for targeted instructional strategies and resources to support literacy in English.

-- Rodrigo
+Rodrigo

 Support for Rodrigo: Rodrigo would benefit from explicit instruction in phonics and phonemic awareness to build foundational literacy skills.
 Educators should provide a personalized, systematic approach to reading instruction that combines scaffolding and direct instruction while offering opportunities to build background knowledge.
-Rodrigo can then build on his solid foundation in oral language and learn to decode and comprehend texts. - Zhang
+Rodrigo can then build on his solid foundation in oral language and learn to decode and comprehend texts.Zhang

 Support for Zhang: Zhang would benefit from targeted instruction and support that allows him to develop phonological awareness and phonics skills that are integrated with oral language development.
 Educators could leverage picture-based activities to build concrete and abstract academic vocabulary and expose Zhang to oral and written language.

 For example, imagine students are asked to discuss the central problem within a story.
 A full-sentence response would be: The problem is that the house is too small; a response with language frames would be: The problem is that the ______ is too ______.
-With the help of language frames, Zhang can then build a simple sentence using nouns, adjectives, and context from the story. - Mariam
+With the help of language frames, Zhang can then build a simple sentence using nouns, adjectives, and context from the story.Mariam

 Support for Mariam: Because of Mariam’s literacy and language foundation in her native language, she may quickly be able to decode in English.
 She will benefit from instruction that allows her to understand what she’s reading and to unpack relevant vocabulary words.